Order Buccastem Online

 Emergency advice – if you experience any of the following serious side effects, you should stop taking the tablets and seek urgent medical attention:

 - A high temperature, pale complexion, muscle stiffness and changes in your level of alertness.
-This may be signs of a more serious condition called neuroleptic malignant syndrome
+These may be signs of a more serious condition called neuroleptic malignant syndrome

 - Signs of infection such as shivering, headache, sweating, high temperature or sore throat